tidalmigrations/tidalmigrations.github.io/pages/tidal tools/analyze_database.md

     `tidal analyze db --upload db-analyze-<DATE>.zip`

-    You should receive confirmation that the upload has been completed and can navigate to Tidal Migrations to see the results.
+    You should receive confirmation that the upload has been completed and can navigate to Tidal to see the results.

 ## Why Docker?